KASA-TV: Early years

-The New Mexico Media Co., a group of Santa Fe businessmen, applied on September 10, 1977, for a new television station to serve Santa Fe on channel 11 (amended two months later to specify channel 2).
+The New Mexico Media Co., a group of Santa Fe businessmen backed by California industrialist John J. Pollon, applied on September 10, 1977, for a new television station to serve Santa Fe on very high frequency (VHF) channel 11 (amended two months later to specify channel 2).
 Both the New Mexico Media application and the other channel 11 bid, which became KCHF, were contested by the Albuquerque television stations for specifying the use of Sandia Crest as the transmitter site, which they contended would have meant an insufficient signal over the city of license.

-The FCC approved the application on May 10, 1982.
+The Federal Communications Commission (FCC) approved the application on May 10, 1982.
 By that time, the application had been amended to change the transmitter site to No Name Peak in the Jemez Mountains.

-Channel 2 came to the air on October 31, 1983—a day later than announced, prompting the station to apologize on local radio stations and claim it was "a day late but not a single program short"—as independent station KSAF-TV.
-Based in a new studio building at the corner of St. Francis and St. Michael's Drive in Santa Fe, channel 2 promised a strong signal for Santa Fe and Albuquerque, as well as the first live newscast for New Mexico's capital city; the news programs were scrapped just three months after launch.
+Channel 2 came to the air on October 31, 1983—a day later than announced, prompting the station to apologize on local radio stations and claim it was "a day late but ... not a single program short"—as independent station KSAF-TV.
+Based in a new studio building at the corner of St. Francis and St. Michael's Drive in Santa Fe, channel 2 promised a strong signal for Santa Fe and Albuquerque, as well as the first live newscast for New Mexico's capital city; the 9 p.m. newscast was scrapped just three months after launch, with the general manager calling it a "drain" on the station's resources as a startup operation.

 In October 1984, a California-based investor group bought into KSAF-TV.
 The new ownership upgraded the programming by acquiring 600 films from a financially troubled KNAT-TV; in order to avoid confusion with radio station KAFE and "KSFE-TV", a former cable channel in Santa Fe, the call letters were changed to KNMZ-TV (stylized as "KNM2") on March 1, 1985.

 The station filed for bankruptcy in August 1987, citing $11 million in assets but $15 million in liabilities.
-Coronado Communications Company, a subsidiary of the Las Vegas-based Sunbelt Communications Company, purchased channel 2 for $3 million in early 1988.
-Founding investor John Pollon bought back the studio building, and KNMZ-TV moved its Santa Fe offices to smaller quarters on Calle Nava while shifting the bulk of operations to Albuquerque.
+Coronado Communications Company, a subsidiary of the Las Vegas–based Sunbelt Communications Company, purchased channel 2 for $3 million in early 1988.
+Founding investor Pollon bought back the studio building, and KNMZ-TV moved its Santa Fe offices to smaller quarters on Calle Nava while shifting the bulk of operations to Albuquerque.
 Coronado also laid off 17 staffers to cut back to the "bare bones" necessary for operation.

 Coronado made its own repositioning of channel 2 in 1989, changing the call letters to KKTO-TV.